pimoroni/games-brittania-2013/README.md

 Interfacing a SNES controller via the Raspberry Pi GPIO
 =======================================================

+Note: This repository is out of date and may not work how you expect!
+If you're interested in using USB devices to control your Python code, you should read: https://learn.pimoroni.com/tutorial/robots/controlling-your-robot-wireless-keyboard

 This repository contains the Pimoroni workshop materials for their Games Brittania 2013 workshop "Interfacing a SNES controller via the Raspberry Pi GPIO".

 You may want to install required packages by running the following command: